Debra-7/alx-low_level_programming/README.md

-This project is about C hello world
+This project is about recursion